Introduction

 - You can create multiple crawl jobs without waiting for each to complete.

-- You can monitor progress and manage resources more effectively.
+- You can monitor progress and manage resources more easily.

 - Perfect for batch processing or parallel crawling tasks.